 26.Said Michael X. Delli Carpini & Bruce A. Williams, authors of After Broadcast News: Media Regimes, Democracy, and the New Information Environment (Cambridge University Press, 2011), we explore the implications of changes that have radically reconfigured the mediated public sphere in which we live.
 In it we argue that these changes have dissolved the assumptions, distinctions, and hierarchies in place during what we call the "Age of Broadcast News."
 These changes have been regularly noted by scholars and journalists, though almost exclusively from the perspective of this quickly collapsing era.
 As a result, the crisis of this particular "media regime" is seen as a crisis of democracy itself.
 Viewed from a broader historical vantage, however, it is the Age of Broadcast News that is exceptional in its attempts to limit politically relevant media to a single genre ("news") and a single authority ("professional journalists").
 More significantly, there is little evidence that the Age of Broadcast News did a measurably better job than previous regimes at informing the public, encouraging enlightened democratic dialogue, or - in short - serving the broader interests of a democratic society.

 Psychological warfare over Israel and Gaza

-Outline
+Questions for Thought and Discussion

+Summarize the many “rules’ for bringing a nation into war and then suggest rules for dis-suading a nation from going to war.

+Bring what you’ve learned in this chapter about dilemmas of war making to bear upon recent conflicts, such as those between the U.S. and North Korea.

+Evaluate Frank Luntz’s advice to Israel on how to deal rhetorically with criticisms of its treatments of Gaza and the

+Palestinians.

+Evaluate melodramatic crisis rhetoric as a propaganda tool.

+What accounts for its staying power?

 Recall case studies in Ch.
 2. Cluster analysis, What = what?, leads to what?, etc.

 Studies